windmill-labs/windmilldocs/docs/flows/2_early_stop.md

-# Early Stop / Break
+# Early stop / Break

 If defined, at the end or before a step, the predicate expression will be evaluated to decide if the flow should stop early.